Gurobi/gurobi-optimods/docs/source/mods/bipartite-matching.rst

     .. group-tab:: scipy.sparse

-        When given a scipy sparse array representing the adjacency matrix of the graph, the user must also provide the two disjoint node sets as numpy arrays.
+        The bipartite input graph is provided as a scipy sparse array that captures the adjacency matrix of the graph, where a 1.0 entry in row :math:`u` and column :math:`v` indicates an edge :math:`(u,v)`.
+        The user must also provide the two disjoint node sets as numpy arrays.
 The mod will return the adjacency matrix of the matching as a scipy sparse array.